2023 Most Popular Religious Studies Bachelor's Degree Schools in South Carolina

 The following schools top our list of the Most Popular Religious Studies Bachelor's Degree Colleges.

 Our 2023 rankings named Anderson University South Carolina the most popular school in South Carolina for religious studies students working on their bachelor’s degree.
-Located in the city of Anderson, Anderson University South Carolina is a private not-for-profit school with a small student population.
+Located in the city of Anderson, Anderson University South Carolina is a private not-for-profit college with a small student population.

 About 56% of the students majoring in religion at the school are women while 44% are male.